AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-09-14-represent-state-with-html-attributes-not-class-names/index.md

 Just as before, it turns out that the class name was completely redundant.
 In fact, because we reached for a class name prematurely, we forgot to communicate the right semantics at the markup level.

-## Exceptions to the Rule: Child Element State
+## Exception: Styling a Parent's State

 Before wrapping up, I want to note that there *are* some exceptions to this rule.

 In the case of the hamburger toggle button, the parent element (e.g., a navbar) may need to know whether the button has been toggled so it can style itself accordingly.
-Since there's no way for a parent to change its own appearance in response to changes in a child element's state, the best that we can do is to apply an additional class name at the parent level.
-Alternatively, if you're using CSS in JS, you could interpolate values using ternaries.
+Since there's no way for a parent to change its own appearance in response to changes in a child element's state (at the time of this writing), the best that we can do is to apply an additional class name or data-attribute at the parent level to reflect this change in state.

-### The Need for Relational Selectors: `:has`

-This is one of the strongest arguments in favor of introducing [relational selectors like `:has`](https://drafts.csswg.org/selectors/#relational) to the CSS standard.
-Assuming that developers don't abuse it, the `:has` selector would allow a parent element to style itself based on changes in a child element's state:
+The need to style a parent's state based on a child's state is one of the strongest arguments in favor of introducing [relational selectors like `:has`](https://drafts.csswg.org/selectors/#relational) to the CSS standard.
+Once supported, it would allow us to write CSS like this:

 ```css
 /* Open navbar */